markbarlow/180bpm/_drafts/180-steps-intro.md

 So what I’d like you to do in the next few week is the following:
-If you’re a runner, try 180 steps per minute, or failing that just try increasing cadence by 10% - it will help If you do a different sport, try to find the equivalent.
-In swimming, for example, people aim for the fewest strokes per length, almost the opposite of running.
+If you’re a runner, try 180 steps per minute, or failing that just try increasing cadence by 10% - it will help
-And if you don’t do any sport, the next time you run for a bus think: 180 steps per minute – and you might just catch it

 And more on the theme: